Lucy-Forrest-Lab/hdxer_tutorials_livecoms/README.md

-# Combining hydrogen-deuterium exchange experiments with molecular simulations: Tutorials and applications of the HDXer ensemble reweighting software
+# Interpreting hydrogen-deuterium exchange experiments with molecular simulations: Tutorials and applications of the HDXer ensemble reweighting software
-This article presents a collection of tutorials, and accompanying guidance, for the [HDXer ensemble reweighting software package](https://github.com/TMB-CSB/HDXer).
+This article presents a collection of tutorials, and accompanying guidance, for the [HDXer ensemble reweighting software package](https://github.com/Lucy-Forrest-Lab/HDXer).

 The HDXer software has two main functions:
 1. To predict H-D exchange rates from a candidate ensemble of protein structures, for example from molecular simulations